JellyPies/dismunity-web-issues/README.md

-# Xtra Issue Tracker
+# Dismunity Issue Tracker

-This is the public issue tracker for reporting bugs, issues and suggestions related to the **Xtra Bot - stable**.
+This is the public issue tracker for reporting bugs, issues and suggestions related to the **Dismunity Website**.
 Please fill in the appropriate template to make sure your feature or bug report is properly understood.

 ### Reporting Bugs